 - Page table stores the page data while Segmentation table stores the segmentation data.

-Here, are differences between Paging and Segmentation method:
+Here are the differences between Paging and Segmentation in OS:

 |A page is of the fixed block size.||A segment is of variable size.|